 Influencing change can be like turning a barge.
 The moves are small and slow.

-Even if you understand what cryptocurrency is, you do not necessarily buy in completely from these start.
+Even if you understand what cryptocurrency is, you do not necessarily buy in completely from this start.
 After all, you’ve used cash for your entire life and the lives of your previous generations.
 If it was good enough for your grandfather, who survived the Great Depression, it’s good enough for you, right?

 Economic Depression Is a Catalyst